simple-digital-edition/tei-reader/README.md

 # TEI Reader

+**The simple-digital-edition project is being replaced by the [uEdition](https://uEdition.github.io) project.
+As a result, this project has been archived.**

 The TEI Reader is a custom HTML element that provides an interface for reading TEI documents digitally.

 ## Development